Asymptotic stability and blow up for a semilinear damped wave equation with dynamic boundary conditions: Asymptotic stability

 \section{Asymptotic stability}

-In this section, we will first recall the local existence and the uniqueness result of the solution of the problem (\ref{ondes}) porved in \cite{GS08}.
+In this section, we will first recall the local existence and the uniqueness result of the solution of the problem (\ref{ondes}) proved in \cite{GS08}.
 Then we state and prove the global existence and exponential decay of the solution of problem (\ref{ondes}).
-In order to do this, a suitable choice of the Lyapunov functional will be made.\\ Let us firstly define the critical Sobolev exponent for the trace functional space by:
+In order to do this, a suitable choice of the Lyapunov functional will be made.\\

+Let us first present some material that we shall use later in this paper.
+We denote